Kotauror/java-http-server/Readme.md

 When the SimultaneousTestSuite.TimeToComplete Fitnesse test is run together with other tests (when sunning the whole suite at once), it takes from 2 to 4 seconds, what seems to be normal time.
 However, when run separately, it takes more time.
 What is more, each next time it takes more time, from 5 to 20 seconds.
 Each time it's passing though.
 Again, if I had more time, I would try to understand the reason for it.

+## <a name="good"> What went good </a>

+### Testing
+I have a high test coverage (97% of methods, 94% of lines).
+I wrote both integration tests (see `/test/serverTests/WebServerTests`) and unit tests.

+### Going that extra mile
+My code not only passes the Fitnesse tests, but covers other - not requested, but really necessary things like catching errors.
+I've also made sure that all handlers are universal and can handle other requests, not only these made by the Fitnesse suite.

+### DRY and comprehensible code
+I've done lots of refactoring and redesigning to keep my code DRY and easy to ready.

+### Clean tests
+I've ensured that tests don't rely on each other (mistake I've made in my previous projects).
+When needed, tests have `@Before` and `@After` sections to prepare tests and clean the slate afterwards.

+### Minimizing public interfaces
+I've paid lots of attention to keeping the public interfaces of all classes as small as possible.
+Most of them have only one public class (eg. `RequestParser` has `parse`, `RequestRouter` has `findHandler` and `ResponseWriter` has `write`).
+There are no public setters.